m3g/MolSimToolkit.jl/docs/src/structural_alignment.md

 ```

 Continuing with the above example, now we will call the `mdlovofit` function, to obtain
-the best aligment of 80% of the atoms in each frame relative to the first frame:
+the best alignment of 80% of the atoms in each frame relative to the first frame:

 ```@example mdlovofit
 md = mdlovofit(sim; fraction=0.8, output_name="mysim")